dlaing240/Integration-Methods-in-Python/README.md

 ### Introduction to the Integration Methods

-The composite midpoint method is a method of approximating the result of integration by creating a number rectangles with a fixed width and calculating their area.
+The composite midpoint method is a method of approximating the result of integration by creating a number of rectangles with a fixed width and calculating their area.
 This approximation is very simple, but becomes increasingly accurate for higher numbers of rectangles.
 The integral calculation for each rectangle involves multiplying the rectangle width by the value of the function evaluated at the midpoint of that rectangle.
 These calculations are summed to get the final result of integration.